lupyuen/lupyuen.github.io/src/dashboard.md

 We have a [__NuttX Mirror Repo__](TODO) _(github.com/NuttX/nuttx)_ that will run [__Daily Builds of NuttX__](TODO) for all microcontroller boards.

 Let's ingest the __GitHub Actions Logs__ from the Mirror Repo Builds.
-Inside our VM: Run this...
+Inside our VM: Do this...

 ```bash
 ## Install GitHub CLI: https://github.com/cli/cli/blob/trunk/docs/install_linux.md#debian